leksval/canrun/README.md

 **Ready to see if your system can run any game?
 Try CanRun today!**

-For technical support, feature requests, or contributions, visit our [GitHub repository](https://github.com/yourusername/canrun).
+For technical support, feature requests, or contributions, visit [GitHub repository](https://github.com/leksval/canrun).